 Likewise, not every user needs access to scores of KPIs and company data.
 Many will only need access to a few KPIs delivered to them in simple dashboards and analyses embedded inside the platforms where they already work most.
 These should be designed to answer the business questions in a way that makes most sense to those who need to know the answers.
 Employees won’t adopt BI if it’s delivered in a way that doesn’t make sense to them.
 Failure to consider BI from both a licensing perspective and a data visualization perspective will stunt growth and make it difficult to further scope the solution in the future.

-One of the primary benefits of a business intelligence and analytics strategy is to break down the silos that naturally exist in companies.
+One of the primary benefits of a BI and Analytics strategy is to break down the silos that naturally exist in companies.
 But when working in isolation is ingrained within a company culture, it can be hard to break old habits.
 Some companies make great strides with their BI and analytics implementation and adoption, only to let that information live within departments.
 This is not how a data-driven environment is cultivated.

 When Sales and Marketing departments, for example, join forces with data, they’re better able to see what’s working, what’s not, and can plan for future initiatives or improvements in current strategies.
 A common Marketing dashboard should include vision into the sales pipeline.
 These numbers help incentivize and continuously improve processes.